/

 sudo cp -r cloud_controller_oracle/* .

-directory, change the permissions of your private key per SSH requirements (sudo chmod 400 *.key
+• IMPORTANT: From the /usr/local/red5service directory, change the permissions of your Oracle private API key per SSH requirements (sudo chmod 400 *.pem).

 Update red5service/application.properties